998 related texts · 2 related myths · Page 2 of 21

-Our Sages, delving deep into the Torah, grapple with this very idea in Bereshit Rabbah 97, a section of the ancient Midrash (rabbinic interpretive commentary).
-They begin with a ve...
+Our Sages, delving deep into the Torah, confront this very idea in Bereshit Rabbah 97, a section of the ancient Midrash (rabbinic interpretive commentary).
+They begin with a verse ...

 The ancient Rabbis felt that way about the Exodus, the liberation of the Israelites from Egypt.
 And they found echoes of that feeling in the most unexpected places, even in the Son...